ChristianGoueguel/HotellingEllipse/README.md

 status](https://www.r-pkg.org/badges/version/HotellingEllipse)](https://CRAN.R-project.org/package=HotellingEllipse)
 <!-- badges: end -->

-HotellingEllipse is an R package aimed at computing Hotelling’s T-square value to compare multivariate datasets based on their PCA or PLS scores.
+HotellingEllipse computes the lengths of the semi-minor and semi-major axes for plotting Hotelling ellipse at 95% and 99% confidence intervals.
-For bivariate score scatterplot, the package provides the semi-minor and semi-major axes, a and b, for drawing Hotelling ellipse at 95% and 99% confidence intervals.
 The package also provides the *x*-*y* coordinates at user-defined confidence intervals.

 ## Installation